KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Emojis.md

 KeyboardKit provides you with an ``Emoji`` type that has unicode and emoji information, an emoji localization engine, etc.

-[KeyboardKit Pro][Pro] unlocks an emoji keyboard, as well as emoji categories, keyboards, skintones, version information, etc., when you register a valid license key.
-Information about these Pro features can be found at the end of this article.
+[KeyboardKit Pro][Pro] unlocks an emoji keyboard, as well as emoji categories, keyboards, skintones, version information, etc. Information about Pro features can be found at the end of this article.

 ## Emojis namespace

 KeyboardKit has an ``Emojis`` namespace that contains emoji-related types and views.
-KeyboardKit Pro adds pro emoji features to this namespace when you register a valid license key.
+KeyboardKit Pro adds more features to this namespace.

 The namespace doesn't contain protocols, open classes or types that are meant to be top-level ones.
 It's meant to contain types used by top-level types, to make the library easier to overview.